bbatsche/Vagrant-Setup/README.md

 ## Automated

 The easiest way to get started with this repository is using the LAMP Setup Script hosted in [Codeup's GitHub account](https://github.com/gocodeup/LAMP-Setup-Script).
-In addition to installing the necessary tools and utilities, it will also create a new SSH key the Ansible scripts will setup for use with the DigitalOcean droplet.
+In addition to installing the necessary tools and utilities, it will also create an SSH key for Ansible to use with DigitalOcean droplets.

 ## Manual